WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 When it comes to the balls, go for BPA-free, non-toxic ones that are big enough to avoid choking hazards.
 For a small ball pool, you’ll want at least 500 balls for decent coverage, while larger spaces will need 1,000 or more.

-Tip: Ball pools can gather dust and bacteria, so give the balls a regular wash with warm, soapy water.
-A mesh storage bag makes rinsing and drying them much easier.
+Tip: Ball pools can collect dust and bacteria over time.
+Wash the balls regularly with warm, soapy water.

-Make sure the nets are at a safe height so kids won’t fall from too high up.
-At the same time, check the gaps in the netting—they shouldn’t be too wide, or little ones might slip through.
+Check the gaps in the netting; they shouldn’t be too wide, or little ones might slip through.
 Foam mats or padded flooring underneath will help soften any falls and make the play area safer.

 Note: Always keep an eye on young children while they’re using it.
 Even with all the right safety measures, supervision is key to preventing accidents.